-When applying for roles, the children apply via a written form (which can be supported by parents) and in some cases, also interviewed by staff.
+When applying for roles, the children apply via a written form (which can be supported by parents) and in some cases, also interviewed by staff and/or Governors.
 In some cases children will do a verbal presentation to their class and 'blind' voting follows, to ensure children have an opportunity to fairly select the candidates.